-- Creation Date – sorts the list based on the date the Work Order was created
+- Creation Date – sorts the list based on the date someone created the Work Order

-- Custom 1 and Custom 2 – iPoint gives you two custom fields where you can track information that may not be captured in iPoint.
+- Custom 1 and Custom 2 – iPoint gives you two custom fields where you can track information that we may not capture in iPoint.
 These Custom Fields are defined in Settings > Module Settings > Work Orders You can sort the Work Orders by these two fields.

 - Customer – sorts the list based on the customer name.